FedQS: Optimizing Gradient and Model Aggregation for Semi-Asynchronous Federated Learning: Evaluation

 We evaluate \tool on three task types in SAFL: Computer Vision (CV) using ResNet-18~\cite{he2016deep} on CIFAR-10~\cite{krizhevsky2009learning}, Natural Language Processing (NLP) with LSTM~\cite{hochreiter1997long} on Shakespeare~\cite{mcmahan2017communication}, and Real-World Data (RWD) using FCN on UCI Adult~\cite{shokri2017membership}.
 Resource constraints limited our experiments to moderate-scale models, though our approach remains model-agnostic as FL is an infrastructure independent of models or datasets.
 We simulate a heterogeneous federated system with clients having uniformly distributed computing resources (default: 100 clients, resource ratio 1:50, \ie the fastest client exhibiting a training speed 50 times that of the slowest).
 The default similarity function in \modest is cosine similarity.

-All experiments were conducted on a Linux operating system equipped with an Intel Xeon Platinum 8468 Processor and an NVIDIA H100 80GB HBM3 GPU card.
-Due to the space constraints, we provide details about datasets, model architectures, client resource distributions, hyperparameters, baseline algorithms, and more experimental results in Appendix~\ref{sec:exp_detail}.
+All experiments were conducted on a Linux system (Ubuntu 22.04 LTS) using an Intel Xeon Platinum 8468 Processor and an NVIDIA H100 80GB HBM3 GPU, with system memory capped at 20 GB per run.
+The software stack included Python 3.8.0, PyTorch 2.1.0, and Torchvision 0.16.0, all within a Conda environment.
+Due to space constraints, comprehensive details on datasets, model architectures, client resource distributions, hyperparameters, baseline algorithms, and additional results are provided in Appendix~\ref{sec:exp_detail}.